gwforg/gwf/docs/upgrading_from_pre_1.0.rst

 .. note::
   *gwf* only runs on Python 3.4+.
 This means that you may have to upgrade your Python installation.
 It is still possible to run workflows using scripts written in Python 2.7 using e.g. environments.
-See :ref:`best_practices`

 Pre-1.0 versions of *gwf* used a slightly different syntax for defining